URL Functions

 Arguments

---help- Optional.
-Flag.
-Display this help.--handler handler- Optional.
-Function.
-Use this error handler instead of the default error handler.scheme ...- Required.
-String.
+--help- Flag.
+Optional.
+Display this help.--handler handler- Function.
+Optional.
+Use this error handler instead of the default error handler.scheme ...- String.
+Required.
 Scheme to look up the default port used for that scheme.

 Return codes